-- Easy.
+I’m all about easy too.
 Some gingersnap cookie recipes are hard… lots of mixing and rolling and chilling and all kinds of steps that can trip you up.
 This recipe is simple, straightforward, and practically foolproof!

 - Typical Flavor Boosters: Salt + Baking Soda + Baking Powder

 - Be sure to incorporate ALL the butter.
 You don’t want to see any stray pieces of butter in the dough.
-Be sure to scrape down the bowl and paddle well, and often.
+Be sure to scrape down the bowl and paddle well and often.

-- Roll the dough.
-I like to use this cookie scoop when I’m making cookies, just so that they’re all nice and uniform (and the kids don’t argue over who gets the bigger cookies).
+- Roll the gingersnap dough.
+I like to use this cookie scoop when making cookies, just so they’re all nice and uniform (and the kids don’t argue over who gets the bigger cookies).
 You can use one scoop or two for your cookies, but either way, you’ll want to roll the dough together to make a ball.

 I mentioned earlier that these were HEALTHY gingersnap cookies, but let me explain why that is: